-In these cases, we’ll want users to be redirected temporarily with a 302 redirect, but want search engines to still crawl the original page.
+In these cases, we’ll want to temporarily redirect users using a 302, but we still wish search engines to crawl the original page.

-A 307 redirect is another kind of temporary redirect, but it isn’t relevant to your SEO strategy, neither is Meta Refresh.
+A 307 redirect is another temporary redirect, but it isn’t relevant to your SEO strategy, nor is Meta Refresh.
 So try to stick to 301 or 302 redirects.

 How to 301 redirect

-- You’ll want to check the outlinks (the links of the page that point to your own site) and the outbound links (the ones you send to other websites).
-Remember that some pages rely on the link juice this page is sending them 😉
+- You’ll want to check the outlinks (the links of the page that point to your site) and the outbound links (the ones you send to other websites).
+Remember that some pages rely on the link juice this page is sending them. 😉

-- Once all this analysis is done and the links and canonicals have been rearranged, you can start implementing the 301.
+- Once you’ve done all this analysis and have rearranged the links and canonicals, you can start implementing the 301.
 Don’t make any changes before being sure you’ll send the same link juice to the newer page.

-- Run a crawl to check that all the elements have been correctly implemented.
+- Run a crawl to check that you have implemented all the elements correctly.